-Iconic image of Commonwealth forces in North Africa during World War 2.
+Iconic image (now colourised) of Commonwealth forces in North Africa during World War 2.
 Easily identified by their distinctive headgear, South African and Australian soldiers enjoy a game of cards in a gun pit.
 The South Africans where know as ‘Springboks’ and the Australians known as ‘Diggers’ – a nickname they both inherited during World War One.

 The distinctive headgear as shown is quite interesting, so too the unique military bond and history of that exists between South Africa and the Anzac alliance, Australia and New Zealand.

 South African.
 The South Army (and Air Force) was issued with a “Polo” style “Pith” helmet.
 Made from cork it was not intended to protect the head from flying bullets and shrapnel, that was the purpose of the British Mk 2 Brodie helmet (also issued to South Africans).
 The pith helmet was worn mainly as sun protection when not in combat.

 Australia.
 The Australian army wore the “slouch hat”, also intended for sun protection when not in combat, like the South Africans they where issued with the British “Brodie” Mk2 steel helmet when in combat.

 The “slouch” hat also has a little South African history to it.
 The word ‘slouch’ refers to the sloping brim.
 The brim is made from rabbit-fur felt or wool felt and is always worn with a puggaree.

 History has it that the origins of the Slouch Hat began with the Victorian Mounted Rifles; a hat of similar design had been worn in South Africa by the Cape Mounted Rifles for many years before 1885.
 The design of the Victorian Mounted Rifle hat originated from headgear of native police in Burma where Lieutenant-Colonel Tom Price had recognised its value.